Dragoni-Daniele/Electronic_Thermodynamics/README.md

 # Electronic_Thermodynamics
-Calculate Thermodynamic and thermoelastic quantities form electronic contribution to the total free energy of a solid.
+Calculate Thermodynamic and thermoelastic quantities form electronic contribution to the total free energy of a metal.
+Quantities computed:

-Calculated quantities:

   1 - Internal Energy (V,T)